itsamirali/learning/README.md

 # learning
-all projects during learning new technology
+All projects during learning new technology